 2. Put points into either Dexterity or Strength, whichever build you want to go for – Whatever build you are doing, put your attributes into whatever section the weapon you are using scales with

-3. Always upgrade your health and stamina – Health and stamina are the best things to upgrade besides your other 2 main attributes, obviously
+3. Always upgrade your health and stamina – Health and stamina are the best things to upgrade besides your other two main attributes, obviously

 5. Join the Darkwraith Covenant – This is only necessary if you are going to be playing a lot of PVP fights